 Put your washing on a cold and quick cycle

-There is a misconception that putting your clothes on a very hot wash is the only way to clean them.
+The misconception that putting your clothes on a hot wash is the only way to clean them.
 However, putting your clothes on a hot cycle can be more costly, as high temperatures require a larger amount of electricity.
 Instead, putting your wash on a 30 degree wash could use up to 57% less energy, whilst still cleaning your clothes just as well!

 It can also be beneficial to do a larger wash, less frequently, even if that just means putting one less wash on per week.
 Using your washing machine less often but with bigger loads can help contribute to lowering both your energy and water use.